Albuca Spiralis [AL-buh-Kuh, Spir-AH-liss] is one of the most unusual plants as it looks like spiral grass.

 After flowering, this plant enters dormancy for the summer season.

 The blooms have a sweet butter vanilla fragrance.

 Light & Temperature

-Corkscrew Albuca prefers the full sun but also grows well in partial sun.
+Corkscrew Albuca prefers the full sunlight but also grows well in partial sun or a grow light.

 This plant is not frost hardy, and cold temperature might damage its bulb.

 The minimum temperature required by this plant is 60° degrees Fahrenheit (15° C).

 The curling leaf tips of these succulents are dependent on the conditions of the weather.